Jenny Lind: American tour

-Details of the later concerts under her own management are scarce, but it is known that under Barnum's management Lind gave 93 concerts in America for which she earned about $350,000, and he netted at least $500,000 ($ and $, as of 2021, respectively).
+Details of the later concerts under her own management are scarce, but it is known that under Barnum's management Lind gave 93 concerts in the United States for which she earned about $350,000, and he netted at least $500,000 ($ and $, as of 2021, respectively).
 She donated her profits to various charities, including free schools in Sweden and some US charities.
-The tour is a plot point in the 1980 musical Barnum and the 2017 film The Greatest Showman, both of which include a fictionalized relationship between Lind and Barnum with "romantic undertones".
+The tour is a plot point in the 1980 musical Barnum and the 2017 film The Greatest Showman, both of which include a fictionalised relationship between Lind and Barnum with "romantic undertones".

 At the time of her tour, the debate over slavery in the United States had been intensified by the Compromise of 1850.
 American abolitionists attempted to secure Lind's support for their cause, but she refused to comment on the institution.
 After meeting Lind in July 1851, British abolitionist Judith Griffiths wrote that "the colored people are regarded by her as beneath humanity – and too unworthy to be educated...
 She seemed horrified at colored people – I now know for myself that she is thoroughly pro-slavery – I am so grieved."
 Abolitionist lawyer Maunsell Field wrote that "she had an abhorrence for negroes she could not overcome.
 'They are so ugly', she used to say."
 Yet in June 1852, Lind donated $100 to Harriet Beecher Stowe to free the Edmonsons, a Black family enslaved in Washington, D.C., praising Uncle Tom's Cabin as "having been a strong means in the Creator's hand of operating essential good in one of the most important questions for the welfare of our black brethren."
-Historian Joan D. Hedrick suggested that Stowe's book "may have changed Lind’s heart".
+Historian Joan D. Hedrick suggested that Stowe's book "may have changed Lind's heart".